SALOMON MOSHE - ARCHITECT

 0 Comments

-Maybe this model could be a way to accommodate the positive side of modern architecture?
+Maybe this pre-modern-urban-but-modern-architecture model could be used a way to accommodate the positive side of modern architecture?

 Picture